 Jane Austen is buried in Winchester Cathedral in Hampshire but a small tablet was unveiled to her memory in Poets' Corner, Westminster Abbey, on 17 December 1967.
+This was given by The Jane Austen Society.
 The polished Roman stone tablet, designed by the Abbey's Surveyor S.E.Dykes Bower, is on the wall adjacent to Shakespeare's memorial and the inscription reads simply:

 JANE AUSTEN 1775 1817